 Autism spectrum disorder (ASD) is a developmental disorder.
 It affects a person's behavior.
 And it makes communication and social interactions hard.

 ASD can range from mild to severe.
 The type of symptoms a person has and how severe they are varies.
-Some adults who have ASD may not be able to function without a lot of help from parents and other caregivers.
-Others may learn social and verbal skills and be able to care for themselves.
+Some children may not be able to function without a lot of help from parents and other caregivers.
+Others may learn social and verbal skills and lead independent lives as adults.

-Most people who have ASD will always have some trouble when they communicate or interact with others.
-But treatment for ASD has helped many people who have it to lead full lives.
+Most people with ASD will always have some trouble when they communicate or interact with others.
+But finding and treating ASD early has helped many people who have ASD to lead full lives.
+They can do things like go to college and work.

 ASD now includes conditions that used to be diagnosed separately.
 These include: